ginschel/slavo_lingo_src/medzukurs_english.md

 "The artist shows his work."]
 ## Transport/Vehicles/Car

-New Words: [car, bus, train, bicycle, station, driver, road, bridge, speed, traffic light, to go/drive (goes/drives), to sit (sits), to connect/tie (connects/ties), broken, careful]
+New Words: [car, bus, train, bicycle, station, driver, road, bridge, speed, traffic light, to go/drive, to sit, to connect/tie, broken, careful]
 Phrases: ["The car is standing on the street.",
 "The bus goes to the center.",
 "The train goes to the station.",
-"Tu jest sěděnje.
-Možna sěsti",
+"Here is a seat.
+One can sit.",
 "The station is big.",
 "The driver drives fast.",
 "The road goes through the forest.",
 "The bridge connects two cities.",
-"Brzina jest važna za bezpečnosti na ulici.",
-"The traffic light shows red.",
+"A speed limit is important for the security on the street.", "The traffic light shows red.",
 "The car is new and beautiful.",
 "The bus carries many people.",